SyncfusionExamples/how-to-skip-dragging-an-item-from-one-group-to-another-in-.net-maui-listview/README.md

-# how-to-skip-dragging-an-item-from-one-group-to-another-in-.net-maui-listview.
+# How to skip dragging an item from one group to another in .NET MAUI ListView(SfListView)?

-The demo explains about how to skip dragging an item from one group to another in .NET MAUI ListView(SfListView)
+The demo explains about how to skip dragging an item from one group to another in .NET MAUI ListView(SfListView).

-## XAML
+### XAML

  <syncfusion:SfListView x:Name="listView" AllowGroupExpandCollapse="True"
                            ItemSize="60"